 - Serve as ‘teaching assistants’ for the Short Course instructors.

 Ushering provides a great opportunity for students to attend programs and observe the convention.
 Ushers are also very important because they capture session attendance, which helps the National Office and Officers identify opportunities for change and improvement in the program.
 Ushers will generally be assigned to several rooms on one floor.
-Teams of ushers will be working at both properties.

 - Count and record attendance at each program.